-Running an effective advocacy campaign takes skill and planning.
-As we head into 2021, there will be a lot of competition for different advocacy issues to take a spotlight, so you need to be ready to hit the ground running.
-We put together five tips to help you run a winning advocacy campaign.
+Executing a successful and impactful advocacy campaign requires time, dedication, and organization.
+In today’s day and age, there is strong competition from various advocacy issues fighting for attention, so to run a successful campaign, you will need to be ready to hit the ground running.
+We have put together several tips to help ensure you can run an effective and winning advocacy campaign.

-While its common to have to run rapid response campaigns these days, try to plan ahead as much as you can to make sure you get the most out of your advocacy campaign.
-After you’ve pinned down your primary goal, map out what you’ll need to do in order to reach it.
-If you’re trying to get a bill passed, consider who you need to influence and who can act as an advocate to help you persuade them.
-In this case, there would likely be key legislators you would target and people like their constituents, your activists, or members of the press who they might listen to.
+For example, if you’re trying to get a bill passed, consider which legislators you need to influence and what people and organizations can act as advocates to help you persuade them.
+In this example, there would likely be key lawmakers you would target and people like their constituents, your activists, or members of the press who they might listen to.
 Then you’ll have to work on organizing the people who would persuade those legislators as efficiently as possible.
-If there are any assets you need to create or gather like user-generated testimonials, start pulling them together as soon as possible to avoid delays.
-Take a look at any important dates, like the day a bill will be voted on, and work backwards to allot how much time you can give yourself for each part during your campaign planning.
-Then, let everyone else involved in your campaign know what that schedule is so you can stick to it!
+If there are any assets you need to create or gather, such user-generated testimonials, planning ahead can allow you to start pulling them together as soon as possible to avoid delays.
+Determine any important dates, like the day the bill will be voted on, and work backwards to allot how much time you can give yourself for each piece of your campaign plan.
+Then, let everyone else involved in your campaign know what that schedule is so you can stick to it.

-Make sure your advocates know how they can help.
+Make sure your advocates and supporters know how they can help.

 Work with experts.